 Sodium hypochlorite does a generally good job of disinfecting though it does produce chloramines when exposed to nitrogen compounds considered to be volatile, dangerous, and potentially carcinogenic (may cause or promote the growth of cancer cells).
 Treating water laden with nitrogenic organic compounds with sodium hypochlorite is not recommended due to the production of chloramines.

-There are many chemical members of the chlorine family and each one has its own unique set of characteristics.
-The common characterization is that of oxidation.
-Oxidization removes colors in laundry, leaving the result colorless or white.
+There are many chemical members of the chlorine family, each with its own unique set of characteristics.
+The common characterization is oxidation.
+Oxidization removes colors from laundry, leaving the result colorless or white.

-Sodium percarbonate is another oxidizing bleaching compound that is the salt-based foundation of another laundry bleaching product which is activated when mixed with water known as Oxi-Clean®.
+Sodium percarbonate is another oxidizing bleaching compound that is the salt-based foundation of another laundry bleaching product, which is activated when mixed with water and is known as Oxi-Clean®.

 Chlorine dioxide is created by activating sodium chlorite with an acidic agent, such as citric acid, the same that is found naturally in lemons.